Nextiva / Blog / VoIP

 What Is PABX?

 PABX stands for private automatic branch exchange.
-It’s a private telephone network used within an organization to allow internal communication as well as connection to the public switched telephone network (PSTN).
+It’s a private telephone network used within an organization to allow internal communication and connection to the public switched telephone network (PSTN).

 Diagram showing the path a phone call from VoIP to a PSTN (Traditional) Phone

 PABX offers a business solution for companies that need many lines for in-house and outside calls.
-It lets companies use a single access number that has several extensions.
-This is cheaper compared to using many separate direct landlines linked to the public network.
+It lets companies use a single access number with several extensions, which is cheaper than using many separate direct landlines linked to the public network.

 That’s the “A” in the acronym — it means automatic.
 In contrast, traditional PBX systems need human switchboard operators to manually connect phone users.